-Dress Description Occasions for Wear Articles to be worn optionally or when ordered No. 1 Full Dress Helmet. †Cloth Tunic.
+Dress Description Occasions for Wear Articles to be worn optionally or when ordered No. 1 Full Dress Cap. †Cloth Tunic.
 Blue Tunic.
-Blue Trousers †Sash Sam Browne Belt, Brace and Frog. †Full Dress Sword Belt and Knot.
+Blue Trousers †Sash.
+Sam Browne Belt, Brace and Frog. †Full Dress Sword Belt and Knot.
 Sword. †Steel Scabbard. †White Kid Gloves.
 Black Boots. († To be worn by officers of the Royal Marines Band Service on ceremonial parades when other ranks of the R.M.
-Band wear cloth tunics etc.) (a) Ceremonial Parades. (b) Occasions of duty and ceremony when No. 3 Dress is not sufficient. (a) Field and Mounted Officers may wear Wellington Boots, Overalls and Spurs, provided all such officers present are dressed alike. (b) All R.M.
+Band wear cloth tunics, etc.) (a) Ceremonial Parades. (b) Occasions of duty and ceremony when No. 4 Dress is not sufficient. (a) Field and Mounted Officers may wear Wellington Boots, Overalls and Spurs, provided all such officers present are dressed alike. (b) All R.M.
 Band Officers may wear Wellington Boots. (c) R.M.
-Band Officers will wear Frock Coat and Cap when ordered. (d) General Officers-see Section II, Part I. No. 1W Full Dress Khaki Drill Helmet.
+Band Officers will wear Frock Coat and Cap when ordered. (d) General Officers-see Section II, Part I. (e) White helmet to be worn when ordered.
+No. 1W Full Dress Khaki Drill Cap.
 Khaki Drill Tunic.
 Khaki Drill Trousers.
 Sam Browne Belt, Brace and Frog.
 Sword.
 Black Boots.
 In hot climates as for No. 1 Dress.
+White helmet to be worn when ordered.
 No. 2 Ball Dress Scarlet Mess Jacket.
 Blue Mess Waistcoat.
 Blue Trousers.
 Stiff-fronted Evening Shirt.
 Winged Collar.
-Black Shoes.
+Black shoes.
 Official or public balls, dinner and evening receptions of a formal nature.
+Note. -The civilian equivalent is evening dress with decorations.
+This dress should be ordered in preference to No. 6 Dress when civilians who may possess stars of Orders or neck decorations are being entertained officially.
 Wellington Boots, Overalls and Spurs may be worn by Field and Mounted Officers.